elisa943/solitare-ai/README.md

 The AI part of the project is coming soon...

-A big thanks to Kenney (Kenney.nl) for their cards !
+A big thanks to Kenney (Kenney.nl) for their card designs !

 https://opengameart.org/content/boardgame-pack